Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

-Listing~\ref{lst:wmma_dot} shows a simple CUDA kernel that computes a $\left \langle 16,16,16 \right \rangle$ matrix multiplication within a warp using the WMMA API.
+Listing~\ref{lst:wmma_dot} shows a CUDA kernel that computes a $\left \langle 16,16,16 \right \rangle$ matrix multiplication within a warp using the WMMA API.
 Lines~\ref{line:start_def_frag}--\ref{line:end_def_frag} declare the matrix fragments.
 The API supports $3$ kinds of matrices --- \texttt{matrix\_a} ($A$), \texttt{matrix\_b} ($B$), and \texttt{accumulator} ($C$ or $D$) --- with each having their own internal data layout~\footnote{The mapping between individual matrix elements to their residing thread(s) is purposely opaque~\cite{wmma} and undocumented.
-We will discuss how we alleviate some of the constraints in~\ref{sec:unsafe}.} as well as loading, storing, and computing semantics.
+We discuss how we alleviate some of the constraints in Section~\ref{sec:unsafe}.} as well as loading, storing, and computing semantics.
 Users specify both the data type and the $\left \langle M,N,K \right \rangle$ shape of the fragments.
-For both the $A$ and $B$ matrix kinds, users specify whether the matrix is in column-~or row-major order.
-Users specify the stride between rows using the leading dimension and load the data from either shared or global memory --- Lines~\ref{line:start_load_frag}--\ref{line:end_load_frag}.
-Line~\ref{line:fill_frag} initializes the \texttt{matrix\_c} elements to zero by broadcasting the scalar value $0$ into each index of the fragment.
-Once the data is loaded, users perform the matrix multiplication operation --- Line~\ref{line:dot} --- and store the results --- Line~\ref{line:store_frag}.
+For both the $A$ and $B$ kinds, users specify whether the matrix is in column-~or row-major order.
+Users also specify the stride between rows and load the data from either shared or global memory (Lines~\ref{line:start_load_frag}--\ref{line:end_load_frag}).
+Line~\ref{line:fill_frag} initializes the \texttt{matrix\_c} elements to zero by broadcasting the scalar value $0$ into the fragment.
+Once the data is loaded, users perform the matrix multiplication operation (Line~\ref{line:dot}) and store the results (Line~\ref{line:store_frag}).